 November 23, 1983 -- Philly won the eighth straight regular season meeting in this series, 8-5 in Calgary's new Olympic Saddledome.
 The Flames 3-2 after one as Reggie Lemelin made 19 saves but Pelle Lindbergh was pulled for Bob Froese who stopped 22 of 24 shots the balance of the contest.
 The score was even 4-4 midway through before Philly scored the next four.
 Tim Kerr (2-2-4) and Brian Propp (2-1-3) sparked Philadelphia.

-March 1, 1984 -- Reggie Lemelin made 22 saves and Hakan Loob had two points (1-1-2) in the Flames' 5-1 home win.
+March 1, 1984 -- Reggie Lemelin made 22 saves and Eddy Beers and Hakan Loob had two points each in the Flames' 5-1 home win.
 The Flyers won the prior eight games in this series.

 March 11, 1984 -- The Flyers scored three times within a 48-second span during the first period of a 3-2 home win.
 Thirty-one seconds after Dave Poulin's PPG tied the game, Len Hachborn made it 2-1 then Glen Cochrane added a third goal 17 seconds later.
-Bob Froese made 36 saves in the win while Reggie Lemelin stopped 38 shots in a loss.
+Bob Froese made 36 saves.
+Reggie Lemelin stopped 38 shots in a loss.

 January 3, 1985 -- Hakan Loob's third period goal snapped a tie and lifted Calgary to a 4-3 home win.
 Reggie Lemelin made 29 saves in the victory.
 Pelle Lindbergh made 31 saves in defeat.
 With 49 seconds to play, Tim Kerr was tossed while Ron Sutter (0-2-2) and Charlie Bourgeois were issued double minors apiece.

-January 13, 1985 -- Brian Propp (3-0-3), Dave Poulin (1-3-4), Tim Kerr (1-3-4), Brad McCrimmon (0-3-3) and Pelle Lindbergh (24 saves) led the Flyers to a 7-1 home win.
+January 13, 1985 -- Brian Propp (3-0-3), Dave Poulin (1-3-4 - SHG - http://www.youtube.com/watch?v=6Fa-G0OjrW4 ), Tim Kerr (1-3-4), Brad McCrimmon (0-3-3) and Pelle Lindbergh (24 saves) led the Flyers to a 7-1 home win.
 The Flyers tied a team record with three SHGs and coupled with a pair of PPGs, those five special team goals gave Philly a 5-0 lead 7:34 into the second period.
-Propp scored consecutive SHGs in the second period (the second time a Flyers' player scored two SHGs in the same period) for the fourth and fifth scores of the night.
+Propp scored consecutive SHGs in the second period (the second time a Flyers' player scored two SHGs in the same period) for the fourth and fifth goals of the night.
 It was his fourth NHL hat trick and third against Calgary.
-The game had many fights including two by Dave Brown (vs. Jim Peplinski and Tim Hunter).
-Later, Propp received a match penalty for slashing (intent to injure) Hunter and an eventual 4-game suspension; the Flyers and Propp argued that it was a retaliatory hit.
-Lanny McDonald got a 3-game suspension for leaving the bench which started a bench-clearing brawl.
+Among the fights, Dave Brown vs. Jim Peplinski ( http://www.youtube.com/watch?v=CjpM3...eature=related ) and Brown vs. Tim Hunter ( http://www.youtube.com/watch?v=cdVz-n6MAAA ).
+Later, Propp received a match penalty for slashing (intent to injure) Hunter who then chased after Propp.
+At a hearing, the Flyers argued that it was a retaliatory hit but Propp received a four-game suspension while Lanny McDonald got a 3-game suspension for being the first player to leave the bench which started a brawl.
 Clip: http://www.youtube.com/watch?v=MP7Jaexn1rs

 February 24, 1985 -- Pelle Lindbergh made 31 saves and the Flyers concluded a six-game homestand with a perfect record with a 4-1 win.
 Brian Propp, Dave Poulin and Ron Sutter each had a goal and an assist and Rick Tocchet finished the scoring.
 The Flyers won a regular season game for the 700th time and owned a record of 700-443-254.